mriddle86/mriddle86.github.io/README.md

-# mriddle86.github.io
+# Basic-Portfolio
-main website repository
+Basic portfolio website for homework week one